-The technology stack consists of two equally important layers: the frontend (client-side), and the backend server-side.
+The technology stack consists of two equally important layers: the frontend (client-side) and the backend server-side.

 A frontend developer is responsible for linking the design and technology together.
-In layman’s terms, everything that you click, swipe, drag, and drop on a website or app is client-side.
+In layman’s terms, everything you click, swipe, drag, and drop on a website or app is client-side.